DaoChaShao/py-st-private-agora/README.md

 This guide outlines the steps to automatically generate and maintain a project changelog using git-changelog.

 1. Install the required dependencies with the command `pip install git-changelog`.
-2. Run the command `pip show git-changelog` to check whether the changelog package has been installed and its version.
+2. Run the command `pip show git-changelog` or `pip show git-changelog | grep Version` to check whether the changelog package has been installed and its version.
 3. Prepare the configuration file of `pyproject.toml` at the root of the file.
 4. The changelog style is [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 5. Run the command `git-changelog`, creating the `Changelog.md` file.